NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

 EAGLShell includes some extensions to the standard shell interface.
 You should #include "eaglshell/EAGLShell.h" to get the extended interface.
 It provides facilities for working with the iPhone's status bar, keyboard, and accelerometer.
 See the documentation in EAGLShell.h for details.
 Some things to note:

  - In order to receive keyboard events, you must call EAGLShell_showKeyboard() to bring up the onscreen keyboard.
-Target_keyUp() is always called immediately after Target_keyDown(), and modifier flags passed to both functions are always 0.
-Target_keyModifiersChanged is never called.
-Due to API limitations imposed by Apple, key codes passed to Target_keyDown() are not generally trustworthy for any keyboard other than US English, though character codes are reliable.
+The Shell_keyUpFunc callback is always called immediately after the Shell_keyDownFunc callback, and modifier flags passed to both functions are always 0.
+The Shell_keyModifiersChangedFunc callback is never called.
+Due to API limitations imposed by Apple, key codes passed to the Shell_keyDownFunc callback are not generally trustworthy for any keyboard other than US English, though character codes are reliable.

  - EAGLShell_setOrientation() does not transform your OpenGL coordinate space.
 It is your responsibility to do so if necessary.